iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Some people want it to happen, some wish it would happen, others make it happen.
+> Don't let your mind stop you.
 >
-> — Michael Jordan
+> — Steve Harvey

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->